beeharryyash/Pacman-game/README.md

-# Pacman-game in javaFx in collaboration with
-BALOOMOODY DAREN and YOGHESWAR SURJOO
+# Pacman-game in javaFx in collaboration with BALOOMOODY DAREN and YOGHESWAR SURJOO.
 #### A readme is been made so as users can easily know how to execute the game.

 ## Prerequisites.